arshghanchi/arshghanchi-Mac-app-developer-intern-repo/Professionalism-Reflection.md

   - Call → emergency

 ### **Proactivity is essential:**
-You are expected to become increasingly self-led, using supervisors for guidance—not micromanagement.
+You are expected to become increasingly self-led, using supervisors for guidance not micromanagement.

 ---